a-flyleaf/ygbtdm/au/notyet/iii.md

 It's... someone she knew. *(Well, yeah.)* They're not in touch, anymore. *(Right, that was implied...)* But it's not *just* that, they were more than just estranged, it's...

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
-<figcaption><span class="x">Image: </span>Flashback: Joce held the letter, Gary and their first-gone friend looking over her shoulders.</figcaption></figure>
+<figcaption><span class="x">Image: </span>Flashback: Joce held the letter, Gary and the <span style="display:inline-block;">first-gone</span> friend looking over her shoulders.</figcaption></figure>

 "S-supposed to be.
 To be dead."

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>This gets Addison’s attention. [small still, maybe? off-center. woozy.]</figcaption></figure>

 *Dead.* Dead, but back.
 Like a vampire, maybe, sure.
 But there's a certainty in Joce's voice, like she *knows* that person didn't come back, not before.
-And it makes Addison wonder---<!--i love watching the "prose" part get picture-y and the "picture" part get prose-y--> Is there a chance...?
+And it makes Addison wonder--- Is there a chance...?<!--not sold on the transition but EGHH-->

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>Hazy.
 There’s a rabbit in the distance.</figcaption></figure>